 The problem with GDPR right of data portability and its future

 GDPR, at its core, aims to protect the data privacy rights of the members of the EU.
-But, with Article 20’s right to data portability, one could argue that an individual’s personal data never really leaves the controller’s records.
+But, with Article 20’s right to GDPR data portability, one could argue that an individual’s personal data never really leaves the controller’s records.
 At best, the data sets get processed with a different controller.

-Adding to that, the right to data portability applies to personal data.
-While the name, email ID, address, telephone number etc., can be attributed as personal data, multiple other attributes get collected by automated systems for analysis and user behavioural analysis and those attributes are never transferred to or sent back to the individual when they exercise their right to data portability.
+Adding to that, the right to data portability GDPR applies to personal data.
+While the name, email ID, address, telephone number etc., can be attributed as personal data, multiple other attributes get collected by automated systems for analysis and user behavioural analysis, and those attributes are never transferred to or sent back to the individual when they exercise their right to data portability.

 Is this the best way to ensure data privacy?